SwimRainFly/yyf_DRL/README.md

 # Some details

 We also provide the implementation of not using GNN.
-You can set 'use_gnn'=False in the hyperparameters setting, if you don't want to use RNN.
+You can set 'use_gnn'=False in the hyperparameters setting, if you don't want to use GNN.